mltframework/shotcut/README.md

 The fastest way to build and try Shotcut development version is probably using [Qt Creator](https://www.qt.io/download#qt-creator).

-To make this easier, we provide [SDKs](https://shotcut.org/notes/) on the web site with each release that includes Shotcut and all of its dependencies.
+To make this easier, we provide [SDKs](https://shotcut.org/notes/) on the website with each release that includes Shotcut and all of its dependencies.
 These SDK pages also include setup instructions and tips on how to compile MLT and other dependencies after updating.